Drive Shack (LON:DS) Stock Rating Reaffirmed by Citigroup

-DS has been the subject of several other reports.
-JPMorgan Chase & Co. lifted their target price on shares of Drive Shack from GBX 584 ($7.84) to GBX 588 ($7.89) and gave the company an overweight rating in a research report on Friday, December 10th.
-Morgan Stanley reiterated an overweight rating on shares of Drive Shack in a report on Wednesday, February 9th.
-One research analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Buy and an average target price of GBX 520.83 ($6.99).
+DS has been the subject of a number of other reports.
+Morgan Stanley reaffirmed an “overweight” rating on shares of Drive Shack in a research report on Wednesday, February 9th.
+JPMorgan Chase & Co. raised their price target on Drive Shack from GBX 584 ($7.84) to GBX 588 ($7.89) and gave the company an “overweight” rating in a report on Friday, December 10th.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat, Drive Shack currently has a consensus rating of “Buy” and a consensus price target of GBX 520.83 ($6.99).

 - It’s Time To Walk, No Run, Away From Okta